History of education: France

-In the Ancien Régime before 1789, educational facilities and aspirations were becoming increasingly institutionalized primarily in order to supply the church and state with the functionaries to serve as their future administrators.
-France had many small local schools where working-class children — both boys and girls — learned to read, the better to know, love and serve God.
-The sons and daughters of the noble and bourgeois elites, however, were given quite distinct educations: boys were sent to upper school, perhaps a university, while their sisters perhaps were sent for finishing at a convent.
+In the Ancien Régime before 1789, educational facilities and aspirations were becoming increasingly institutionalized primarily to supply the church and state with functionaries to serve as their future administrators.
+France had many small local schools where working-class children — both boys and girls — learned to read, the better to know, love, and serve God.
+The sons and daughters of the noble and bourgeois elites, however, were given quite distinct educations: boys were sent to upper school, perhaps a university, while their sisters perhaps were sent to finish at a convent.
 The Enlightenment challenged this old ideal, but no real alternative presented itself for female education.
 Only through education at home were knowledgeable women formed, usually to the sole end of dazzling their salons.

 The modern era of French education begins in the 1790s.
 The Revolution in the 1790s abolished the traditional universities.
 Napoleon sought to replace them with new institutions, the Polytechnique, focused on technology.
-The elementary schools received little attention until 1830, when France copied the Prussian education system.
+The elementary schools received little attention until 1830 when France copied the Prussian education system.

 In 1833, France passed the Guizot Law, the first comprehensive law of primary education in France.
 This law mandated all local governments to establish primary schools for boys.
 It also established a common curriculum focused on moral and religious education, reading, and the system of weights and measurements.
-The expansion of education provision under the Guizot law was largely motivated by the July Monarchy’s desire to shape the moral character of future French citizens with an eye toward promoting social order and political stability.
+The expansion of education provision under the Guizot law was largely motivated by the July Monarchy's desire to shape the moral character of future French citizens to promote social order and political stability.

 Jules Ferry, an anti-clerical politician holding the office of Minister of Public Instruction in the 1880s, created the modern Republican school (l'école républicaine) by requiring all children under the age of 15—boys and girls—to attend. see Jules Ferry laws Schools were free of charge and secular (laïque).
 The goal was to break the hold of the Catholic Church and monarchism on young people.
 Catholic schools were still tolerated but in the early 20th century the religious orders sponsoring them were shut down.